-• Flood elevations in the Dunkirk flood storage area increased substantially (3.1 to 5.4 feet).

-- Flood elevations upstream of County Road 9 (Rockford Road) decreased substantially (-4.1 feet). - The flood elevation of Medicine Lake decreased slightly (-0.2 feet). - The Crane Lake flood elevation decreased by 0.5 feet.
+- Flood elevations in the Dunkirk flood storage area increased substantially (3.1 to 5.3 feet). - Flood elevations upstream of County Road 9 (Rockford Road) decreased substantially (-4.2 feet). - The flood elevation of Medicine Lake decreased slightly (-0.2 feet). - The Crane Lake flood elevation decreased by 0.5 feet.

 Based on a review of the inundation mapping, the LiDAR data, and aerial photos, the new flood elevations and inundation mapping indicate several structures are potentially at-risk of flooding during the Atlas 14 100-year design storm event.
-Some of the potentially at-risk structures are located along the Bassett Creek Main Stem; however, other potentially at-risk properties are located in upstream portions of the watershed.
-Topographic surveys of these structures are needed to confirm if these structures are at-risk of flooding.
+Some of the potentially at-risk structures are located along the Bassett Creek Main Stem; however, other potentially at-risk properties are located in upstream portions of the watershed (within the Cities' jurisdiction).
+Topographic surveys of these structures would be needed to confirm if these structures are at-risk of flooding.